 Terms and conditions Yes / No Notes 1 All project workers have an employment contract or engagement agreement in writing.
-Yes □ No □ If "No" please specify and explain 2 All project workers are paid at least once a month Yes □ No □ If "No" please specify and explain 3 All project workers worked 8 hours a day, 40 hours a week Yes □ No □ If "No" please explain and specify the hours worked 4 All project workers had a regular daily and weekly rest Yes □ No □ If "No" please specify and explain 5 Number of project workers were terminated from employment with termination in line with national labor law and ESS2 Yes □ No □ If "Yes" please specify number and explain conditions of termination 6 Number of project workers attended OHS related training programme Yes □ No □ If "Yes" please specify number and explain 7 Project workers were granted leaves they are entitled to Yes □ No □ If "Yes" Please specify the type and number of leaves 8 Project workers were involved in accidents at work resulting in injuries or fatalities Yes □ No □ If "Yes" please specify and explain 9 Project workers reported on cases of discrimination, harassment, sexual harassment or non-compliance with law Yes □ No □ If "Yes" please specify and explain 10 Project workers raised grievances or started voluntary arbitration / legal proceedings to settle a dispute Yes □ No □ If "Yes" please specify and explain 11 In the reported period there were some incidents on noncompliance with the LMP Yes □ No □ If "Yes" please specify and explain 12 All project workers have read, signed and understood the Code of conduct including SEA/SH Yes □ No □ If "No" please specify and explain
+Yes " If "No" please specify and explain No " 2 All project workers are paid at least once a month Yes " If "No" please specify and explain No " 3 All project workers worked 8 hours a day, 40 hours a week, or less Yes " If "No" please explain and specify the hours worked No " 4 All project workers had a regular daily and weekly rest Yes " If "No" please specify and explain No " 5 Project workers were terminated from employment Yes " No " If "Yes" please specify number and explain conditions of termination 6 Project workers attended OHS related training program Yes " If "Yes" please specify number and explain No "

+Terms and conditions Yes / No Notes

+7 Project workers were granted leaves they are entitled to Yes " If "Yes" Please specify the type and number of leaves

+No "

+8 Project workers were involved in accidents at work resulting in injuries or fatalities Yes " If "Yes" please specify and explain

+No "

+9 Project workers reported on cases of discrimination, harassment, sexual harassment or non-compliance with law Yes "

+No " If "Yes" please specify and explain

+10 Project workers raised grievances or started voluntary arbitration / legal proceedings to settle a dispute Yes " If "Yes" please specify and explain

+No "

+11 In the reported period there were some incidents on noncompliance with the LMP Yes " If "Yes" please specify and explain

+No "

-14. ANNEX 2: STATEMENT OF POTENTIAL CONTRACTORS AND SERVICE PROVIDERS ON COMPLIANCE WITH PROVISIONS OF LABOR LEGISLATION AND THE PROJECT'S LMP
+ANNEX 02 THIRD PARTIES STATEMENT (POTENTIAL CONTRACTORS AND SERVICE PROVIDERS) ON COMPLIANCE WITH PROVISIONS OF LABOR LEGISLATION AND THE PROJECT'S LMP

-This STATEMENT is to be submitted as part of bidding documents by prospective Service/Works providers Date and place of issuance: Name and address of the issuer: STATEMENT OF LEGAL AND REGULATORY COMPLIANCE Hereby we declare that9 We are aware of, and comply with, the standards laid down in World Bank Environment and Social Framework; We are aware of, and comply with, the standards laid down in the Labor Management Procedures; We are aware of, and comply with, the standards laid down in World Bank Group Health and Safety Guidelines; We conform to all national laws and applicable regulations concerning employment, labor and employee relations, and labor and working conditions; We are committed to providing a safe and healthy environment for our employees and to implementing all occupational health and safety requirements as stipulated by national legislation; We do not tolerate any form of child, forced or slavery work.
-We prohibit any form of harassment, abuse and violence at work and forbid direct or indirect discrimination against any employee or groups of employees on any ground and for whatever reason.
-We confirm that a worker Grievance Mechanism is available We confirm that no worker Grievance Mechanism is available but will be established by the time the contract is signed or will inform all contracted workers of the Grievance Mechanism available We hereby state that should we be awarded with the contract; we shall adopt the Labor Management Procedures applicable to the project and incorporate them in our practice.
+Date and place of issuance: Name and address of the issuer (Bidder) :

+STATEMENT OF LEGAL AND REGULATORY COMPLIANCE

+Hereby we declare that

+- We are aware of, and comply with, the standards laid down in the WB ESS2; - We conform to all national laws and applicable regulations concerning employment, labor and employee relations, and labor and working conditions; - We are committed to providing a safe and healthy environment for our employees and to implementing all occupational health and safety requirements as stipulated by national legislation and WB ESS2; - We do not tolerate any form of child, forced or slavery work. - We prohibit any form of harassment, sexual harassment, abuse, violence, including Gender Based Violence (SEA/AH) at work and forbid direct or indirect discrimination against any employee or groups of employees on any ground and for whatever reason. - We confirm that a worker Grievance Mechanism will have been available to all our employees and persons hired to work with us by the commencement date of the contract.

+We hereby state that should we be awarded with the contract; we shall adopt the Labor Management Procedures in line with WB ESS2, applicable to the project, and incorporate them in our practice.

+We hereby acknowledge our understanding that our company may be subjected to announced and unannounced visits, site checks and labor and working condition audits by authorized Employer's representatives or independent third parties with the aim to verify compliance with the above statement.
 We understand that the failure to respect any of the above stated commitments could lead to termination of the contract and exclusion from the project.
-Signature: Name: Position: National Laws refers both to the Laws of Republic of Serbia and the domicile Law of the country in case the Bidder is foreign